-The Thomas Cole National Historic Site is situated between the Hudson River and the Catskill Mountains, and is surrounded by cultural and scenic attractions in an area known for its history and its beauty.
+The Thomas Cole National Historic Site sits near the Hudson River with a view of the Catskill Mountains, surrounded by other cultural destinations, lively restaurants, and world-renowned natural beauty.

-When Thomas Cole first traveled up the Hudson River in 1825, he fell in love with this picturesque village that is surrounded with water on three sides.
-Today, the peaceful and artsy Village of Catskill welcomes you with a well-preserved 19th-century Main Street with shops and galleries, river activities including fishing and boating, waterfront restaurants, and an Audubon nature preserve with Bald Eagles.
+When Thomas Cole first traveled up the Hudson River in 1825, he fell in love with this picturesque village on the water.
+Today, the Village of Catskill welcomes you with beautiful 19th-century architecture along the historic main street with shops and galleries, river activities including fishing and boating, waterfront restaurants, and an Audubon nature preserve where if you’re lucky you can spot a Bald Eagle.

 General Visiting Information